PoopooLaCaca/Grand-Theft-Auto-San-Andreas-Reimagined-Modpack/README.md

  # Optional Mods

  ## Storyline Improvement: https://libertycity.net/files/gta-san-andreas/232696-storyline-improvement.html
- greatly Improves the Story of San Andreas, I'll probably include this in the modpack automatically after I test it out myself.
+ Greatly Improves the Story of San Andreas, I'll probably include this in the modpack automatically after I test it out myself.

  ## Project Props V 4.2: https://github.com/user-grinch/Project-Props
  Not for me honestly, but if you'd like to use it go for it.
 May have a great impact performance though depending on your system specs.